 In 2014, we added a new requirement to the application process for our Performing Arts Internships: a video featuring the prospective intern and mentor speaking together.
-It personalized the applications really nicely – but we also saw a number of common challenges.
 Here are some things to keep in mind.

-If recommendations to be physically distanced are still in place at the application deadline, we realize that this may pose a challenge to the video submission requirement in the application.
-We recommend recording a call on Skype, Zoom, Google Hangout, FaceTime or another videoconferencing application.
-As a last resort you may also record two separate videos, but this is less desirable as it will not show the interaction between mentor and intern.
+If recommendations to be physically distanced are still in place at the application deadline, we realize that this may pose a challenge to the video submission requirement.
+We recommend recording your conversation on Skype, Zoom, Google Hangouts, FaceTime, or another videoconferencing application.
+As a last resort you may record two separate videos, but this is less desirable as it will not show the interaction between mentor and intern.

-It’s great to see people in their work environment, but remember to minimize the distractions around you in the video.
+Please minimize the distractions around you.
 Let us see and hear you clearly and avoid visual clutter and too much background activity.

-One final word.
-The application changes every year, in ways both small and large.
+6. Use current application The application changes every year, in ways both small and large.
 Please make sure you always use the most up-to-date application – the relevant year is indicated in the title of the guidelines.